 - Combine well - leave for an hour on the counter top or in the fridge up to 8 hours.

-- In a saute pan, add 2 tbsp oil
+- In a saute pan, add 2 tablespoon oil

 - Saute the marinated chicken for 3 minutes stirring often

 - Once the chicken is no longer pink.